jlortiz528/academic-kickstart/content/publication/slre/index.md

 publication: Working Paper
 publication_short:

-abstract: Updates to macroeconomic expectations among professional forecasters are: negatively serially correlated at the individual level, positively serially correlated at the aggregate level, and exhibit an offsetting pattern.
-To explain these facts, we estimate a hybrid sticky-noisy information model featuring quarterly and annual inattention, and a quarterly-to-annual aggregation constraint.
-Relative to existing theories, our model provides a unified explanation for the three facts as well as previously documented evidence of over- and underreaction.
-Furthermore, our estimates suggest that annual forecasts exhibit more information rigidity than quarterly forecasts, with a larger role for sticky information relative to noisy information.
+abstract:

 # Summary.
 An optional shortened abstract.
-summary: Updates to survey expectations exhibit an offsetting pattern that is incompatible with standard theories of belief formation.
-We rationalize this in a model featuring long-run inattention and a short-run-to-long-run adding up constraint.
+summary: Updates to survey expectations exhibit an offsetting pattern that are incompatible with standard theories of belief formation.
+We rationalize this in a model featuring annual inattention and a quarterly-to-annual adding up constraint.
 Our model offers a new explanation for observed overreactions in expectations.

 tags:
 # - Source Themes